Andronikos III Palaiologos: Life

 Andronikos was born in Constantinople on 25 March 1297.
 His father, Michael IX Palaiologos, began reigning in full imperial style as co-emperor c.
 1295.

-In March 1318, Andronikos married Irene of Brunswick, daughter of Henry I, Duke of Brunswick-Grubenhagen.
-In c.
-1321 she gave birth to a son, who died in infancy.
+In March 1318, Andronikos married Irene of Brunswick, daughter of Henry I, Duke of Brunswick-Grubenhagen and in c.1321 she gave birth to a son, who died in infancy.

 In 1320, Andronikos accidentally caused the death of his brother Manuel, after which their father, co-emperor Michael IX Palaiologos, died in his grief.
 The homicide and the general dissolute behavior of Andronikos III and his coterie, mostly the young scions of the great aristocratic clans of the Empire, resulted in a deep rift in the relations between young Andronikos and his grandfather, still reigning as Emperor Andronikos II Palaiologos.

 Emperor Andronikos II disowned his grandson Andronikos, who fled the capital, rallied his supporters in Thrace, and began to reign as rival emperor in 1321.
 A few months after the rebellion began, Andronikos II relented and named Andronikos III his co-emperor.
 The concession was not enough to prevent intermittent civil war between the two monarchs in the years 1321 to 1328.

 Empress Irene died on 16/17 August 1324 with no surviving child.
 Theodora Palaiologina, sister of Andronikos III, married the new tsar Michael Shishman of Bulgaria in 1324.
 Andronikos III, then a widower, married Anna of Savoy in October 1326.
 In 1327 she gave birth to Maria (renamed Irene) Palaiologina.

 Andronikos III concluded the Treaty of Chernomen of 1327, an alliance with tsar Michael Shishman of Bulgaria against Stephen Uroš III Dečanski of Serbia.
 In 1328 the Byzantine civil war ended with the deposition of Emperor Andronikos II, who retired to a monastery.